StoneDot/dynein/tests/cmd/query.md

                                             ProjectionExpression (e.g. --attributes name,address,age).
 Note that primary key(s) are always included in results regardless of what you've passed to --attributes
-    -i, --index <index>                     Read data from index instead of base table -l, --limit <limit>                     Limit the number of items to return.
+        --endpoint-url <endpoint-url>       Specify the endpoint to use (e.g. --endpoint-url http://dynamodb.us-east- 2.amazonaws.com/).
+If you use this option with `--port`, the endpoint is rewritten by the value of`--port`.
+Stored config of port does not affect the specified endpoint.
+Please note that the endpoint's URL and the specified region should align -i, --index <index>                     Read data from index instead of base table -l, --limit <limit>                     Limit the number of items to return.
 By default, the number of items is determined by DynamoDB